-The neuroscience of free will owes much of its motivation to the influential Libet paradigm.
-In 1983, Libet and his colleagues pioneered neuroscientific studies of action to test the widely accepted claim, introduced above, that conscious intentions initiate or cause action.
-Libet's work built upon significant advancements in neuroscience of agency: Earlier studies had established, using electroencephalography (EEG), that a slow negative buildup of brain activity in the supplementary motor area (SMA) and pre-SMA, termed the 'Bereitschaftspotential' or Readiness Potential (RP), preceded simple movements in the laboratory (Kornhuber and Deecke 1965).
-The RP was taken to be preparatory activity for action.
 Further, Libet, Wright, and Gleason (1982) extended these results to show that the RP preceded simple endogenously generated actions, such as wrist and finger flexes.
-Here 'endogenously generated' refers to actions for which the cue for acting does not come from the experimenter or other external stimuli but from within the participant.
-For instance, in 'spontaneous' trials, the participant decides on the spot when to flex within a preset window of time.
-One standard assumption about endogenously-generated actions, prior to Libet and in line with commonsense, is that the participant consciously wills or decides when to act, and that that volition or decision initiates the preparatory processes leading to action.
+Here "endogenously generated" refers to actions for which the cue for acting does not come from the experimenter or other external stimuli but from within the participant.
+For instance, in "spontaneous" trials, the participant decides on the spot when to flex within a preset window of time.
+One standard assumption about endogenously generated actions, prior to Libet and in line with common sense, is that the participant consciously wills or decides when to act, and that that volition or decision initiates the preparatory processes leading to action.
 Hence, Libet and his colleagues (1983) sought to determine when the will or decision comes on the scene in relation to the RP and movement, where by will or decision the researchers took this broadly to refer to the disjunction of intention, urge, or desire to flex.

-Libet and his colleagues found that when participants were asked to perform a series of endogenously-generated spontaneous wrist flexes as they felt the desire or intention to do so and report the timing of their awareness of their intention to flex, EEG readings showed brain preparation for the flexing, the RP, prior to the participants' reported awareness of their intention to flex (1983).
+Libet and his colleagues found that when participants were asked to perform a series of endogenously generated spontaneous wrist flexes as they felt the desire or intention to do so and report the timing of their awareness of their intention to flex, EEG readings showed brain preparation for the flexing, the RP, prior to the participants' reported awareness of their intention to flex (1983).
 Participants completed dozens of trials, or task time intervals in which they made a movement.
 The beginning of each trial was signaled by a beep.
 Post flexing, participants reported the time of their awareness of their intention to flex in each trial by indicating where a moving spot was on a modified clock face when they were first aware of their intention to flex.
-This modified clock - now referred to as a Libet clock - makes a complete revolution every 2.56 seconds.
-Averaging over 40 trials, the average time of RP ramp up for spontaneous intentions to act, intentions to act, intentions to act now.
-Proximal intentions can be distinguished from dista intentions to act, intentions to act sometime in the future (Mele 2009, 10).
-A similar distinction is also made by Bratman (1984) (present-directed intentions and future directed intentions) and Pacherie (2006) (P-intentions and F-intentions).

-19 Libet's studies concern proximal intentions to act, intentions to act now.
-Proximal intentions can be distinguished from distal trials was about a half second (517 ms) before recorded movement.
-In contrast, the average reported time of first awareness of intention to move, labeled 'W,' occurred about 200 ms (206 ms) prior to movement ('M').
+This modified clock-now referred to as a Libet clock-makes a complete revolution every 2.56 seconds.
+Averaging over 40 trials, the average time of RP ramp up for spontaneous trials was about a half-second (517 ms) before recorded movement.
+In contrast, the average reported time of first awareness of intention to move, labeled "W," occurred about 200 ms (206 ms) prior to movement ('M').
 Libet and colleagues found, then, that the RP preceded the reported time of conscious intention to move by a third of a second.

 Libet and co-authors took these findings to indicate that unconscious brain processes decide (form an intention) to flex, with conscious intentions to flex temporally later and inefficacious (1983; Libet 1985).
 This conclusion rests on the assumptions that the RP represents neural preparation for action and that W is an accurate measure of the initial presence of a conscious intention.
 (For a discussion of whether W, an average of reported times, accurately reflects the actual onset of a conscious intention, see Mele 2010a; Mele 2010c; Mele 2010g; Mele 2012i.)
-On the basis of his results some theorists - including Libet himself (e.g., 1999) - have concluded that our conscious intentions never cause our overt actions (see also Wegner 2002).
+On the basis of his results, some theorists-including Libet himself (e.g., 1999)-have concluded that our conscious intentions never cause our overt actions (see also Wegner 2002).
 Libet reasoned that if an RP is present for all overt movements and W appears after the onset of the RP in his studies, then RPs occur prior to conscious intentions and initiate action for all intentional actions, even complex ones (Libet 2005, 560).